RensithUdara/AquaFlow-Mobile-App/README.md

 └── main.dart          # App entry point
 ```

+## 📝 Changelog

+See the [CHANGELOG.md](CHANGELOG.md) file for details on version updates and changes.

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements
+## 👏 Acknowledgements

-- Hydration icons created by [Freepik](https://www.freepik.com)
+- 💧 Hydration icons created by [Freepik](https://www.freepik.com)
-- Wave animation inspired by [Flutter Wave Animation](https://github.com/placeholder)
+- 🌊 Wave animation inspired by [Flutter Wave Animation](https://github.com/placeholder)
+- 🙏 Thanks to all contributors who helped with this project